sthuber90/mmm-amazon-photos/README.md

 ## Testing

 Automated tests are planned but currently hard to implement.
-However, if you have Docker installed locally, you can run `npm run test:docker`.
+However, if you have Docker installed locally, you can run `npm run start`.
 This will run [karsten13/magicmirror](https://karsten13.de/magicmirror/) and make MagicMirror² with the Amazon Photos module accessible on _http://localhost:8080_

 ## Contribution